-This is pretty simple and famous game mode back from good old Modern Warfare III days.
+This is a pretty simple and famous game mode back from the good old Modern Warfare III days.
 In this game mode, you either spawn as a zombie equipped with a Tactical Insertion/Pistol or as a survivor with Shotgun/9-Bang/IED.

 Whenever a survivor is killed, he/she joins the zombie team.
 Your task is to survive.

 Hunted is another new game mode in Call of Duty: Ghosts in which a player spawns with two Throwing Knives and a 9-Bang.
-The battleground has a lot of Care Package Choppers flying around that drop weapon (with only single magazine) crates.
+The battleground has a lot of Care Package Choppers flying around that drop weapon (with only a single magazine) crates.

 You will be able to have only a single Primary Weapon at a time; including picked up from enemies.
-The basic idea is to use your weapons carefully or get better with Throwing Knives.
+The basic idea is to use your weapons carefully or get better at Throwing Knives.

 Search and Destroy

-Yet another game mode which does not require an introduction!
+Yet another game mode that does not require an introduction!
 Search and Destroy has two sites A and B and it is your duty to either plant a bomb on any of these sites or defend it.

 While planting a bomb, some noise is made and anyone lurking around can take you out.
 You need to make sure that you always have someone to back you up.
 As for the defenders, when you hear, ‘the bomb has been planted’, it is time to react.
 You can either rush to the area and get yourself killed or play smart and try to flank the enemy.